-The induction of aircraft with spares and ammunition from abroad at an estimated cost of Rs.252 crores was apof the aircraft.
+The performance of system 'R', procured at a cost of Rs.88 lakhs had been erratic ever since the acquisition of the aircraft.
 All attempts made by the guarantee specialists from the supplier to rectify the defects were unsuccessful.
 The Navy did not raise any guarantee claim on the supplier on this account till date (October 1990).
 In the absence of an accurate navigational system in the aircraft, the NHQ proposed to install an indigenous navigational system earmarked for another aircraft on a trial basis.
-Hindustan Aeronautics Limited (HAL) had quoted a price of Rs.3.37 lakhs in July 1988 for installation of the system apart from the cost of the system amounting to Rs.5.8 lakhs.
+Hindustan Aeronautics Limited (HAL) had guoted a price of Rs.3.37 lakhs in July 1988 for installation of the system apart from the cost of the system amounting to Rs.5.8 lakhs.
 Government sanction to this effect was issued in December 1988.
 The installation work was scheduled to be completed by HAL by August 1990.
 Thus, navigational systems costing Rs.1.52 crores (approximately) installed in the aircraft proved inadequate for their operational role.